Resident Evil Survivor 2 – Code: Veronica

-Resident Evil Survivor 2 – Code: Veronica is a light gun shooter video game developed and published by Capcom as part of the Resident Evil series.
+Resident Evil Survivor 2 – Code: Veronica is a light gun shooter video game developed by Namco and published by Capcom as part of the Resident Evil series.
 The arcade version was developed in conjunction with Namco for the arcade machines.
 The game was released for Sega NAOMI and PlayStation 2.
-It was released on the PlayStation 2 on November 8, 2001 in Japan and in Europe on March 22, 2002.
+It was released on the PlayStation 2 on November 7, 2001, in Japan and in Europe on March 22, 2002.
+Whilst the PlayStation 2 release is a light gun shooter, the NAOMI arcade release features no lightgun technology whatsoever, instead deferring control of each player entirely to a three-axis joystick in the shape of a gun.
 The game is the second installment in the Gun Survivor series and the sequel to Resident Evil Survivor.
 The game is adapted from Resident Evil – Code: Veronica and features enemies and characters from that game, and enemies from Resident Evil 2 and 3.
 It was followed by Dino Stalker which is a spin-off of Dino Crisis, and has no ties to Resident Evil.

 Plot

 Claire Redfield is continuing to look for her brother after the Raccoon City incident and she was tipped by an unknown source about an Umbrella facility in Paris.
 When she tried to infiltrate the facility, she was caught, after which she was taken to the Umbrella prison in Rockfort Island.
 She teams up with fellow prisoner, Steve Burnside, and plans to escape while an outbreak of the T-virus is released onto the island.
 This game's events are actually revealed to be a dream after the completion of the arcade mode, which Claire is having after escaping Antarctica with her brother Chris Redfield at the end of Code: Veronica.
+Throughout the game, Claire and Steve are being pursued by Nemesis.
+The secret files which can be unlocked after collecting the hidden gems in arcade mode reveal that Umbrella sent a replica of Nemesis to Rockfort Island.